Updated: Nov 29

 Psilocybin has also been found to increase activity in the default mode network (DMN), a network of brain regions that is active when the mind is at rest and not focused on the external world.
 The DMN is associated with self-referential thinking, the sense of self, and the creation of a narrative of the self.
 The increase in activity in the DMN that is caused by psilocybin can lead to a feeling of transcendence, in which the individual experiences a sense of oneness and interconnectedness with the world.

 In addition to its effects on the brain, psilocybin has been found to have a profound impact on emotions and emotions regulation.
 Studies have shown that psilocybin can lead to increased feelings of empathy and compassion, as well as a greater ability to process and come to terms with difficult emotions.
-This can be particularly beneficial for individuals who are struggling with depression, anxiety, and PTSD.
+This can be particularly beneficial for individuals seeking help with depression, anxiety, and PTSD.

 It's important to note that the effects of psilocybin on spiritual experiences are highly personal and can vary greatly from person to person.
 Some individuals may have profound and life-changing experiences, while others may have more subtle or nuanced experiences.
 Regardless of the specifics, however, the common thread among all psilocybin experiences is a feeling of transcendence and connection to something greater than the self.
 It's up to each of us to decide how we view this spirituality, either as a real phenomenon that has meaning beyond this life or a more mechanistic view.